MichaelCurrin/coding-blog/_posts/2020-04-09-who-needs-tests-anyway.md

 ## Why write tests?

 Who needs tests?
 You do, probably.
 Not always if they impractical, but when it matters.
-If your application (or the code on Github) will give an error and you don't know about it, is it still okay?
+If your application (or the code on GitHub) will give an error and you don't know about it, is it still okay?
 How many people will be affected?

 Sometimes when prototyping you just need something that works and to reach point to decide if the application is worth adding to.
 So you might keep tests early on but add them later, to check the functionality is what you expect.